dekorateio/dekorate/contributor-guidelines.md

 * IntelliJ fails to compile dekorate with `Cannot resolve method 'withName(java.lang.String)'` and this kind of errors.
 In order to get dekorate built on IntelliJ you need to manually add generated sources as module sources.

-* IntelliJ cannot resolve packages name of dependencies in module 'dependencies'.
+* IntelliJ cannot resolve package names of dependencies in module 'dependencies'.
 You need to exclude the uber-jar `dependencies` module from IntelliJ and do
-`mvn clean install` do the deps module ends up in local `.m2`.
+`mvn clean install` so the deps module ends up in local `.m2`.